Complex fluid models of mixed quantum-classical dynamics: Introduction

-While equations \eqref{HybEq1}-\eqref{HybEq3} appear hardly tractable at first sight, a direct calculation of $\operatorname{div}\!\boldsymbol{\cal X}$ reveals that no gradients of order higher than two appear in the equations \eqref{HybEq1}.
+While equations \eqref{HybEq1}-\eqref{HybEq3} appear hardly tractable, a direct calculation of $\operatorname{div}\!\boldsymbol{\cal X}$ reveals that no gradients of order higher than two appear in the equations \eqref{HybEq1}.
 In addition, the variational and Hamiltonian structures of this system \cite{GBTr22,GBTr21} reveal the features occurring in quantum-classical coupling.
 For example, as we will see, equations \eqref{HybEq1}-\eqref{HybEq3} lead to the identification of a quantum-classical Poincar\'e integral invariant which extends the classical quantity $\oint \bp\cdot\de \bq$.
 In more generality, the system \eqref{HybEq1}-\eqref{HybEq3} appears to be the first quantum-classical Hamiltonian model beyond \makebox{Ehrenfest dynamics that satisfies the consistency criteria listed above.}

 Given the combination of consistency properties and underlying mathematical structure, we consider the equations \eqref{HybEq1}-\eqref{HybEq3} as a platform for the formulation of simplified closure models that can be used in physically relevant cases.
 Indeed, the characteristic nature of the equations \eqref{HybEq1} offers the possibility of devising trajectory methods, e.g. following \cite{FoHoTr19,HoRaTr21,TrGB23LNCS}.
+For example, in \cite{BaBeTrGB24} we recently showed how particle schemes based on \eqref{HybEq1}-\eqref{HybEq3} succeed in reproducing crucial dynamical features in both quantum and classical sectors, well beyond the Ehrenfest model.
 However, the model \eqref{HybEq1}-\eqref{HybEq3} involves the full classical phase-space, which makes the curse of dimensions particularly challenging.
 In an attempt to alleviate this problem, here we consider the formulation of a fluid closure on the configuration space.
-This fluid closure represents a quantum-classical alternative to the quantum hydrodynamic approach in \eqref{final-D-eqn} and yet retaining correlation effects beyond Ehrenfest dynamics.
-As we will see, the quantum-classical fluid model will involve a lower level of complexity than the quantum system \eqref{final-D-eqn}, \makebox{since only first-order gradients are involved.}
+This closure represents a quantum-classical alternative to the quantum hydrodynamic approach in \eqref{final-D-eqn} and yet retains correlation effects beyond Ehrenfest dynamics.